-- o Identification number.
+- Identification number.

-- Proper shipping name.
+- o Proper shipping name.

-- o Hazard class.
+- Hazard class.

-- Packing group.
+- o Packing group.

 - o Correct packaging.

-- o Correct label and markings.
+- Correct label and markings.

-- o Correct placards.
+- Correct placards.

 - Must package, mark, and label the materials; prepare shipping papers; provide emergency response information; and supply placards.

 - Certify on the shipping paper that the shipment has been prepared according to the rules (unless you are pulling cargo tanks supplied by you or your employer).